John J. Lentz: Congress

 Lentz was elected as a Democrat to the Fifty-fifth and Fifty-sixth Congresses (March 4, 1897 – March 3, 1901).

 He was an unsuccessful candidate for re-election in 1900 to the Fifty-seventh Congress.

 Later career

 He served as delegate to the Democratic National Convention in 1908.

-He participated in campaigns in many States in support of the Eighteenth and Nineteenth amendments to the Constitution.
+He participated in campaigns in many States in support of the Eighteenth and Nineteenth amendments to the United States Constitution.

 He retired from his law practice in 1915 and engaged in the insurance business.

 Lentz was a member of the Board of Governors of the Loyal Order of Moose.

 Death

 He died in Columbus, Ohio, on July 27, 1931.

 He was interred in Green Lawn Cemetery.